datalad-handbook/book/docs/basics/101-116-sharelocal.rst

 .. gitusernote::

-   A dataset that is cloned from an existing source, e.g., a path or URL, it the DataLad equivalent of a *clone* in Git.
+   A dataset that is installed from an existing source, e.g., a path or URL, it the DataLad equivalent of a *clone* in Git.